redFrik/udk10-Embedded_Systems/udk131219/README.md

 * `sudo pico /etc/rc.local`
 * place the cursor somewhere before the `exit 0` line and type...
 * `(sleep 5; python /home/debian/led_6channel_test.py) &` # edit to match the name of the file you want to autoload (no need with sudo, rc.local is already running as sudo)
-* to stop, either set up a GPIO pin with a button that turns the system off, or log in with ssh and do `sudo pkill python`
+* to stop, either set up a GPIO pin with a button that turns the system off (see below), or log in with ssh and do `sudo pkill python`

 //--autostart jack and sc
 -------------------------
-To auto start a supercollider patch is a little bit more involved and then you can for example do that with a bash script.
+To auto start a supercollider patch is a little bit more involved (jack need to run first etc) and then it is better to use a bash script.

 * `cd /home/debian`
 * `pico autostart_test`